RaymondFallon/ChatWayChat/README.md

 This was a simple project I created to get a feel for two things in Java:

 1. Using sockets to connect machines
-2. Creating a GUI with built-in Java functions
+2. Creating a GUI with Java AWT and Swing

 Once the server is running, it waits for clients to connect.
 When there are multiple clients available, it will connect them for one-to-one chats, ostensibly between